1. Attend a Skull Session at St. John Arena

 9. Visit the Huntington Holiday Train at Main Library

-This is something I consider a Christmas tradition for our family, but it does arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 On November 17, 2016, the train will be installed at the New Main Library!
-Last year, while the library was under construction, the train was on display at Huntington Bank downtown, and we still made sure not to miss it!
+This is something I consider a Christmas tradition for our family, but it does arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 In November, the train will be installed at the New Main Library!
+In 2015, while the library was under construction, the train was on display at Huntington Bank downtown, and we still made sure not to miss it!
 It’s really beautiful, and if you have train lovers, like I do, it’s something you have to see!